 If this sounds like the role for you then we would love to hear from you!

-The successful candidate will be required to be flexible but primarily based at Alan Conway Court in Doddington.
+The successful candidate will be required to be flexible but primarily based at our North Cambs Hospital in Wisbech.
 We will provide the support to ensure your development within your role.
 We provide a preceptorship programme and regular support and supervision.
 We are keen to support and develop our staff through a clear career pathway and encourage promotional opportunities within the Trust.

 If you are looking for a new challenge and wish to be part of a team striving to make a difference for our community by supporting people with mental health needs then we want to hear from you.